lilybarrett/sinatra_clinic_travel_tracker/README.md

 ### What is Sinatra?

 * Sinatra is a free and open-source lightweight web application framework
-* Unlike other ruby frameworks (such as Rails), Sinatra emphasizes a minimalistic approach to development, only offering what is essential to handle HTTP requests and deliver responses to clients (your browser)
+* unlike other Ruby frameworks (such as Rails), Sinatra emphasizes a minimalistic approach to development, only offering what is essential to handle HTTP requests and deliver responses to clients (your browser)
-* It is ideal for teaching HTTP since its syntax in defining endpoints use HTTP verbs in the pattern `verb ‘route’ do`
+* it is ideal for learning HTTP since its syntax in defining endpoints use HTTP verbs in the pattern `verb ‘route’ do`

 ---

 ### Routes

-* Routes can essentially be seen as methods in ruby of a specific syntax
+* routes can essentially be seen as methods in Ruby of a specific syntax
-* To declare a route you supply the HTTP verb to respond to, the URL, and a block you want executed if someone travels to / hits that route
+* to declare a route you supply the HTTP verb to respond to, the URL, and a block you want executed if someone travels to / hits that route

 * for example many routes may have the same URL, but they can be triggered / called based on the type of HTTP verb